2023–24 College Football Playoff: Exclusion of Florida State

 Ultimately, the committee selected Michigan, Washington, Texas, and Alabama to participate in the playoff, while opting to exclude Florida State.
 This marked the first time an undefeated Power Five team had been left out of the playoff, a decision that was met with significant criticism from the media.
 ACC commissioner Jim Phillips also criticized the committee, calling the decision "unfathomable".
 An antitrust investigation into the CFP was launched by Ashley Moody, the attorney general of Florida, and Governor Ron DeSantis, in the midst of his presidential campaign, proposed setting aside $1 million to help Florida State with legal fees in suing the CFP.
 In response to a letter from Senator Rick Scott, executive director Bill Hancock cited Travis's injury and a lower strength of schedule as the cause of FSU's exclusion; according to the ESPN Football Power Index, Florida State's strength of schedule ranked No. 55 in the FBS, while Michigan's, the lowest of the four playoff teams, was No. 33.
 The Seminoles finished with the No. 5 ranking and were matched with No. 6 Georgia in the Orange Bowl.
 The selections of Alabama and Texas were also of note in that they were ranked No. 8 and No. 7, respectively, in the next-to-last CFP rankings, marking the first time a team ranked lower than No. 6 in the penultimate poll (2017 Georgia and 2019 Oklahoma) qualified for the playoff.
-This edition marked the CFP debut for the Longhorns, while Alabama made their eighth appearance, Michigan their third, and Washington their second.
+This edition marked the CFP debut for the Longhorns, while Alabama made its eighth appearance, Michigan its third, and Washington its second.